kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 - The similarity scores were sorted in descending order, ranking products from most to least similar to the selected product.
 - The top 5 most similar products were selected, representing the closest matches based on their features.

 The system outputs a ranked list of the top 5 recommended products, based on their similarity scores to the selected product.
-These recommendations demonstrate the practical application of CBF for suggesting similar items to customers.
+These recommendations demonstrate the practical application of CBF for suggesting similar products to customers.

 | product_category_name | product_id                             | product_description_lenght | product_photos_qty | product_weight_g | volume_cm3 | price  |
 |-----------------------|----------------------------------------|----------------------------|--------------------|------------------|------------|--------|